GoogleCloudPlatform/functions-framework/README.md

 ## Supported Function Types

-The framework **must** support at least the `http` and `cloudevents` function types.
+The framework **must** support at least the `http` and `cloudevent` function types.
 The framework **may** support legacy-style `event` function types.
 In statically typed languages, the framework must include an additional function type whereby the user can define unmarshalling rules.
 These function types dictate:

 - The steps taken by the framework in response to ingress requests
 - The function signatures which developers must adhere to when writing functions for use with a Functions Framework